ZacharyDonnelly/JavaScript-Notes/README.md

 Here we are fetching a JSON file across the network and printing it to the console.
 The simplest use of fetch() takes one argument — the path to the resource you want to fetch — and returns a promise containing the response (a Response object).

 This is just an HTTP response, not the actual JSON.
 To extract the JSON body content from the response, we use the json() method (defined on the Body mixin, which is implemented by both the Request and Response objects.)

-Note: The Body mixin also has similar methods to extract other types of body content; see the Body section for more.

-Fetch requests are controlled by the connect-src directive of Content Security Policy rather than the directive of the resources it's retrieving.

 # AJAX Jquery & Axios